Programme Overview & Resources

 6-Month Evaluation Report

 This report shares feedback from apprentices at the halfway point of the programme.
-It highlights high levels of satisfaction, examples of new teaching practices being applied, and the positive impact already seen across NHS learning environments.
+It highlights high levels of satisfaction, examples of new teaching practices being applied, and the positive impact already seen across health and social care learning environments.

 External Key Reference Documents